janhaviupadhay1712/PhishGuard/README.md

 ---

-## 📄 Disclaimer
+## ⚠️ Project Scope & Disclaimer

-PhishGuard is developed for educational and cybersecurity awareness purposes.
-Its predictions are probabilistic and may be incorrect.
-Always verify unfamiliar URLs through trusted channels and avoid submitting sensitive information to unknown websites.
+PhishGuard is an educational and demonstration-based phishing URL analysis project.
+It illustrates how machine learning and static URL features can be used to classify URLs as **Legitimate, Suspicious, or Phishing**.

+The application demonstrates the classification process by analyzing URL characteristics and presenting a risk score, model confidence, and possible suspicious indicators.

+**PhishGuard does not guarantee accurate real-world phishing detection.** Its predictions are examples of how the implemented model analyzes URLs and may include false positives or false negatives.
+A URL classified as legitimate is not necessarily safe, and a URL classified as phishing is not independently confirmed to be malicious.

+The project is intended for learning, demonstration, and understanding phishing detection concepts.
+It should not be used as the sole basis for real-world cybersecurity decisions.

 ---